EoinIU/my-budget/README.md

 In the terminal, run the command: **npm install mongodb**

-Finally, copy and paste your connection string into line 7 of the file **backend/rest.js** - making sure to replace "<password>" with your password.
+Finally, copy and paste your connection string into line 7 of the file **backend/rest.js** - making sure to replace "password" with your password.

 ### 4. Start the Node.js server